mhackermsft/BlazorAIChat/readme.md

 TLDR; If users see a green tag with the word guest located in the top left of the app, all of the uploaded knowledge is shared among the users.

+### AI Model Capacity
+When deploying to Azure, you can set various deployment properties, including the AI model capacity.
+This capacity represents the quota assigned to the model deployment.

+- 1 unit = 1,000 Tokens per Minute (TPM)
+- 10 units = 10,000 Tokens per Minute (TPM)

+Select a value that meets your token and request requirements while staying within the available capacity for the model.

+Read more about Azure OpenAI Service quota here: https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

 ### Costs
 The cost to operate this demo application in your subscription will depend upon a few factors:
 - **App Service Plan size** - The deployment script by default uses the free tier.
 You can, however, adjust this to increase performance and features.